vasu23gupta/msengage/README.md

 More details about how each feature was implemented:

-FRONT-END: The front end is a cross platform application made in Flutter, however only android is completely supported right now.
+FRONT-END: The front end is a cross platform application made in Flutter, however only android is completely supported right now with many features also available on web.

 BACKEND: The backend is made using Node.js, ExpressJS, MongoDB, mongoose, and it is hosted on heroku whereas the database is hosted on mongodb atlas.